 How to collect data for predictive analytics

-Predictive analytics combines multiple data collection methods.
+Predictive analytics for logistics combines multiple data collection methods.
 It’s a combination of many research and data organization methods, applied step-by-step.
 Let’s take a look at the universal predictive analytics procedure.

 - Identify the purpose of technology use.
 Transportation managers have to define the project that will use the technology.
 The next step is evaluating business objectives, time constraints, deliverables, and events that need to be predicted.
 Each of the deliverables has a dataset that describes its past and current state.

 - Start data mining.
 Data mining is performed in data warehouses — central data storage.
 The logistics provider connects mining tools to the warehouse and identifies logical relationships between information.
 Data science algorithms group data into clusters based on their shared patterns.

 - Analyze the collected data.
 Collected and grouped information is inspected, cleaned of redundant fragments, and transported into clear reports.
 The raw data is processed and turned into insights.

 - Using statistics.
 Statistical models are applied to create a hypothesis and test them, using data that was collected and processed during previous steps.

 - Modeling scenarios.
 Statistical models and insights are used to create accurate prediction models and detect likely events, sometimes with the assistance of Artificial Intelligence.
 The software determines what’s likely to occur in regards to detected past and current patterns.

 - Deploying the insights into decision making.
 Models and ideas are delivered to decision-makers and team members who make data-driven conclusions.
 Usually, this entails making changes to schedules, revising picked routes, and managing employees.
 Often, predictive analytics software uses automation to adjust schedules or routes — the team only revises the changes and makes strategic decisions.